Xá Lợi Pagoda raids: Confusion over culpability and army denials

 The driving force behind the government assault on the Buddhists appeared to have come from senior military commanders acting without consulting the civilian government.
 Immediately after the attacks, posters were erected across Saigon under the aegis of ARVN, but the language was recognized as that of Nhu.

-The Secretary of State Nguyễn Đình Thuận and Interior Minister Bùi Văn Lương were caught off guard by the attacks.
-The initial perception was that the military establishment had suddenly cracked down on the Buddhists because they were deemed to be a threat to the war effort.
-The government propagated a theory which held that the military felt compelled to take action after pro-Buddhist student unrest on 17–18 August.
+The Secretary of State Nguyễn Đình Thuận and Interior Minister Bùi Văn Lương were surprised by the attacks.
+The initial perception was the military establishment had suddenly cracked down on the Buddhists because they were deemed to be a threat to the war effort.
+The government propagated a theory which held the military felt compelled to take action after pro-Buddhist student unrest on 17–18 August.
 In Huế, student protestors had turned on an ARVN officer after he fired in their direction.
 The attacks were preceded by a large rally at Xá Lợi during which some monks had called for the overthrow of the Diệm regime and denounced the anti-Buddhist statements of the de facto first lady Madame Nhu.
-However, observers dismissed government claims that the raids were spontaneous.
+However, observers dismissed government claims of the raids being spontaneous.

 Diệm had long distrusted his generals and frequently played them against each other in a divide and conquer strategy to weaken any chance of a coup attempt.
-The army also contained substantial numbers of soldiers of Buddhist backgrounds, thus heightening skepticism that they would have attacked the pagodas and monks in such a violent manner.
-The synchronized military operations throughout the country, the speed at which banners were erected declaring the ARVN resolve to defeat communism, and doctored propaganda photos purporting to show Việt Cộng infiltration of the Buddhists suggested that the actions were long premeditated.
+The army also contained substantial numbers of soldiers of Buddhist backgrounds, thus increasing doubts they would have attacked the pagodas and monks in such a violent manner.
+The synchronized military operations throughout the country, the speed at which banners were erected declaring the ARVN resolve to defeat communism, and doctored propaganda photos purporting to show Việt Cộng infiltration of the Buddhists suggested the actions were long premeditated.
 In an attempt to maintain secrecy, special printing presses had produced propaganda materials only hours before the raids.